ExchangeUnion/xud-wiki/SimNet-Guide.md

 sudo apt-get install golang-1.10-go
 ```

 If Go is not included in your package manager, follow the official [install instructions](https://golang.org/doc/install).
 Note that `golang-1.10-go` puts binaries in `/usr/lib/go-1.10/bin`.
 If you want them on your PATH, you need to make that change yourself.
-Alternatively, you can create a softlink as follows:
+Alternatively, you can create a softlink with

 ```
 sudo ln -s /usr/lib/go-1.10/bin/go /usr/local/bin/go